 Duffy places ‘heart’ at the end of the first line of the second stanza.
 Similarly to ‘loved’, this places metrical emphasis on the world.
 Duffy points to how emotions come from seeing this beautiful woman, ‘every man’ flocking to her.

-There is a great deal of male lust in these stanzas, everyone wanting to be with her.
+There is a great deal of male lust in these stanzas, with everyone wanting to be with her.
 The use of caesura around ‘line, sighed,’ signals the desperation of the men that follow her.
-Helen’s beauty captures these people in a spell, then all wanting to follow her ‘till death’.
+Helen’s beauty captures these people in a spell, then all want to follow her ‘till death’.
 Although Helen has a great deal of power, it is all based on her beauty, the overwhelming ‘every man’ following her being an incredibly daunting image.

 Upon deciding on a man to be with, Helen ‘fled’.
-Again, Duffy using caesura to emphasize this word.
-The use of ‘fled’ plays into the semantics of hunter and prey, Helen being reduced to a fleeing animal.
+Again, Duffy uses caesura to emphasize this word.
+The use of ‘fled’ plays into the semantics of hunter and prey, with Helen being reduced to a fleeing animal.
 The reaction to this escape inspires ‘War’, the grave impact of her beauty leading to total chaos.
 Helen is followed and prosecuted only for her beauty.

 A thousand ships –